-Guaranteed authentic Chanel shirt 06P in white with charming navy bow detail.
+Guaranteed authentic Chanel shirt 06P in Winter White with small navy bow detail.

 Marvelous winter white knit V-neck short sleeve top.

-A semi sheer textile in navy blue borders the neckline and sleeves accentuated with charming bows.
+A semi sheer textile in navy blue borders the neckline and sleeves accentuated with bows.

 Just above the banded waist is a navy stripe.